cBioPortal/cbioportal/README.md

 The app should now show up at http://localhost:8080.

 #### Deploy your development image inside Docker Compose
 Another option is to deploy your development image directly into the [docker-compose](https://github.com/cBioPortal/cbioportal-docker-compose/blob/5da068f0eb9b4f42db52ab5e91321b26a1826d7a/docker-compose.yml#L6) file.
-First build the image like this
+First build the image like this (running from the cbioportal repo).

 ```
 docker build -t cbioportal/cbioportal:my-dev-cbioportal-image -f docker/web-and-data/Dockerfile .